AntonNeld/my-ai-playground/README.md

 python text_client/main.py
 ```

 Press any key to advance the world one step.
+If the scenario is `manual.yml` the arrow keys control the player.